cisagov/get.gov/pages/domains/domains_benefits.md

 ## .Gov helps the public identify official, trusted information

 .Gov is a top-level domain like .com, .org, or .us.
 For a fee, anyone can register popular top-level domains like .com or .org.
-This can make it hard for the public to know whether the people behind an online service are really who they claim to be.
+This can make it hard for the public to know if the people behind an online service are who they claim to be.

 ## Only verified U.S. government organizations can register a .gov domain

 It should be easy to identify governments on the internet.
 Using a .gov domain shows you’re official.
 The public shouldn’t have to guess whether the site they’re on, or the email in their inbox, is genuine.

 CISA, the Cybersecurity and Infrastructure Security Agency, manages the .gov top-level domain. .Gov is available only to U.S.-based government organizations.
-We verify the identity of everyone who requests a .gov domain and we validate that their organization meets the criteria for having a .gov domain.
+We verify the identity of everyone who requests a .gov domain.
+We confirm that their organization meets the criteria for having a .gov domain

 ## .Gov domains are free